The Great Glyphosate Court Case

 • Incomplete testing: The EU assessment did not fully evaluate the long-term toxicity, cancer risk, or combined effects of the representative formulation of glyphosate, which is used in the fields.

-• Dismissive independent studies: Peer-reviewed evidence has been dismissed in favour of industry-funded studies which downplay the evidence on genotoxicity, neurotoxicity and environmental impacts.
+• Dismissive independent studies: Peer-reviewed evidence has been dismissed in favour of industry-funded studies, which downplay the evidence on genotoxicity, neurotoxicity and environmental impacts.

 • Ignoring key risks: The EU assessment is disregarding glyphosate’s impacts on biodiversity, on the microbiome and on related health implications.

-By approving glyphosate despite the evidence about its harm and shortcomings in the assessment, the Commission clearly violated the precautionary principle, which requires banning substances when there is any scientific doubt about their safety.
+By re-approving glyphosate despite the evidence about its harm and shortcomings in the assessment, the Commission clearly violated the precautionary principle, which requires banning substances when there is any scientific doubt about their safety.

 We’ve taken bold steps, and here’s what’s next